How to make crochet non-slip slippers for toddlers

 - Jiffy Fabric is expensive when compared to sock stop.
 It is sold in

 Caring for your non-slip crochet slippers can be tricky.
 As you have 2 different things to consider.

 First, the type of yarn used in making your slippers. second, the type of material used to make your slippers non-slip.

-The most important way to care for your finished non-slip slippers is to was according to both the yarn and material.
-As identified above, puffy fabric paint can withstand machine wash.
+The most important way to care for your finished non-slip crochet slippers is to was according to both the yarn and material.
+As identified above, puffy fabric paint can withstand machine washing.

 What method would you choose to use?
 I would love to know what your experience is with using any of the above methods in making your croche slippers non-slip.